Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-Rental property areas affected by Health Homes Standards.
-Healthy Homes Standards in Te Hauke include each:
+The areas of rental property that are affected to The Healthy Homes Standards in Te Hauke include each:

 • Dining Rooms